Teaching the Classical Liberating Arts

 Jennifer, an Orthodox Christian, lives in North Carolina with her daughter.
 She enjoys spoken word poetry, trying her hand at fancy French food, collecting more books than she’ll ever read, and sauntering about in nature.

 Whether you are an individual teacher looking to master your craft of classical teaching or a school looking for support with classical teacher training, we can help.

 Learn about our services, coaching, and consulting solutions here.

 If you are looking for our free monthly Classical Educators reading group, find more information here: Join the Paideia Nights Reading Group

 Custom Consulting & Speaking

-- Speaking at your event, conference, workshop, or retreat.
+- Speaking at your event, conference, or retreat.

-- Teacher training at your school or learning community.
+- Year-long teacher training at your school or online.

 Schedule a free consultation to find out how we can help your community flourish.

 The Fellowship is a year-long coaching program for classical teachers at home and school.

 The Paideia Fellowship Homeschool Academy